Coherent Electron Transfer in Polyacetylene: Methodology

-consists of a harmonic potential energy operator with spring constant K and a kinetic energy operator.
-The set of parameters used is standard in the SSH model literature as applied to PA chains~\cite{ssh-prb}: $t_0$=2.5 eV, $\alpha$=4.1 eV/\AA, K=21 eV/\AA$^2$, and M=1349.14 eV fs$^2$/\AA$^2$.
+consists of a harmonic potential energy operator with spring constant $K$ and a kinetic energy operator.
+The set of parameters used is standard in the SSH model literature as applied to PA chains~\cite{ssh-prb}: $t_0$=2.5 eV, $\alpha$=4.1 eV/\AA, $K$=21 eV/\AA$^2$, and $M$=1349.14 eV~fs$^2$/\AA$^2$.
 The electronic and ionic Hamiltonians are thus linked by the ionic displacements $u_n$.

-We include the site-energy term in Eq.~\ref{Hel} because we will consider a chain where each end is coupled to a molecular level with energy $\epsilon_{end}$.
+We include the site-energy term in Eq.~\ref{Hel} because we will consider a chain where each end is coupled to an end-site molecule with energy level $\epsilon_{end}$.
 All other $\epsilon_n$ are set to zero.
-In addition, we will modify the coupling between the molecular level and the chain to a value $t_{end}$.
+In addition, we will modify the coupling between the end-molecule level and the chain to a value $t_{end}$.
 We will take the molecular levels and couplings at both ends to be the same.
 A schematic of a chain with its end sites coupled to molecular levels is shown in Fig.~\ref{chain}.
-The coupling to the electrode $t_{end}$ is fixed and does not depend on the distortion of the chain's end sites.
+The coupling $t_{end}$ is fixed and does not depend on the distortion of the chain's end sites.